joseph-a-levine/authoring/_older/2025-01-24-anthropic-economic-index-data.md

     style="border:none; outline:none;">
 </iframe>

-Eloundou et al. predict that these

-These jobs are fairly-to-wholly automatable, and the Anthropic data backs this up.
-Alone out of all XXXX occupations, only mathematicians are fully automatable.
-Of the 11 tasks which make a mathematician, Eloundou et al.'s methodology finds that all 11 are exposed to current LLM technology.{% sidenote "gamma-id" "other fully autmatble by gaama" %}

-I think about these jobs as easy to automate, but also easy to diffuse into
+These jobs benefit from using LLMs, but are not so scalable to require going through an API.
+Many varieties of teachers are present, who benefit on tasks like "Plan, evaluate, and revise curricula."
+Creative jobs like lyricists and graphic designers are also present in this region, but not always for their most creative tasks.
+A very common task for Claude is to "Confer with clients to discuss layout design;" an uncommon one is to "Prepare illustrations or rough sketches of material."
+Eloundou et al. predict that these are equally exposed.

+That's not to say [these jobs are easy](https://en.wikipedia.org/wiki/Moravec%27s_paradox): Eloundou et al. predict that 100% of tasks performed by mathematicians are exposed to automation; this is the only 100% exposed job.{% sidenote "che-id" "This feels a bit cheeky; one of the authors on the Anthropic paper has a PhD in math." %} My theory of this region is that these jobs consiste of relatively atomic tasks, and have less oversight and more independence for technology use.
+A high school science teacher tells me that his school's wifi blocks ChatGPT for students' devices, but not teachers.
+Even if AI use is not yet formally encouraged, that's an acknowledgement that it's useful.

-Finally, there are some jobs which Eloundou et al. expected to be mostly impervious to automation, but Anthropic have found some uses.
+Finally, there are some jobs which Eloundou et al. expected to be mostly impervious to automation, but Anthropic users have disagreed.

 <br>